trustoverip/tswg-keri-specification/spec/spec.md

 - a cryptographically verifiable data structure that enables changes to that key state.

 Thus, security over secure attribution is reduced to key management.
 This key management includes, for the first time, a practical solution to the hard problem of public key rotation.
 There is no reliance on trusted third parties.
 The resulting secure attribution is fully end-to-end verifiable.
-Because of the reliance on asymmetric (public, private) digital signing key pairs, this may be viewed as a type of decentralized public key infrastructure (DPKI)  The protocol supports cryptographic agility for both pre and post-quantum attack resistance.
+Because of the reliance on asymmetric (public, private) digital signing key pairs, this may be viewed as a type of decentralized public key infrastructure (DPKI).
+The protocol supports cryptographic agility for both pre and post-quantum attack resistance.
 The application scope includes any electronically transmitted information.
 The implementation dependency scope assumes no more than cryptographic libraries that provide cryptographic strength pseudo-random number generators, cryptographic strength digest algorithms, and cryptographic strength digital signature algorithms.

 ## Normative references